isomeric/formal/README.md

 Apache Version 2.0

+## Change notice

+This file has been changed by the Hackerfleet Community and a change notice has been added to all modified files in accordance to the Apache License 2.0

 ## Production Examples

 The Hackerfleet uses warmongo as ORM system to deal with data objects in a developer and enduser friendly way.